urbit/roadmap.urbit.org/content/projects/automatic-binary-upgrades.md

 manpower = "TBD"
 lead = "TBD"
 status = "Future"
+description = """
+Arvo updates itself over the air, but current Vere does not.
+We should let the binary update itself by downloading a new version and replacing itself with that, instead of forcing the user to run terminal commands to stay up to date.
+"""
 +++

 Arvo updates itself over the air, but current Vere does not.
 We should let the binary update itself by downloading a new version and replacing itself with that, instead of forcing the user to run terminal commands to stay up to date.
 This would be a big step along the way to zero-click maintenance.